stevector/stevector.github.io/_posts/2013-10-25-d8-twig-extends.md

     {% endblock %}
 </pre>

-### WHERE does this code go
+### WHERE does this code go?

-You can see the the complete example code which is a sub-theme of Bartik here [in an alternate branch of the github repo of this blog you're reading](https://github.com/stevector/stevector.github.io/tree/twig-extends-example).
+You can see the the complete example code which is a sub-theme of Bartik here [in an alternate branch of the github repo of this blog you're reading](https://github.com/stevector/stevector.github.io/tree/example--twig-extends).
-To test it, git clone that branch into /themes of a Drupal 8 site and enable  Notice that again that the "parent" `node.twig.html` is in this sub-theme.
+To test it, git clone that branch into `/themes` of a Drupal 8 site and enable  Notice that the "parent" `node.twig.html` is in this sub-theme.
 By having a `node.twig.html` in the sub-theme, Drupal (and Twig) completely ignore the `node.twig.html` in Bartik and node module.
-That kind of overriding where a template file in the theme completely supersedes Core is the same as previous versions of Drupal.
+That kind of overriding, where a template file in the theme completely supersedes Core, is the same as previous versions of Drupal.

-### WHO should write these "blocks"
+### WHO should write these "blocks"?

 This example is illustrates how 'extends' can be used a site owner in a **site-specific theme**.
-I have shown this code around at [BADCamp](http://2013.badcamp.net/) this weekend and the reaction from [Carl Wiedemann](https://twitter.com/c4rl) and others has mainly been something like "Drupal Core shouldn't put these blocks in templates yet (or maybe ever) because we don't have enough experience with them."
+I have shown this code around at [BADCamp](http://2013.badcamp.net/) this weekend and the reaction from [Carl Wiedemann](https://twitter.com/c4rl) and other Twig-interested-developers has mainly been something like "Drupal Core shouldn't put these blocks in templates yet (or maybe ever) because we don't have enough experience with them."
 I agree.
 Drupal has a pattern of proving concepts in the contrib space and then moving those concepts into core.
 And even before making a contrib base theme using Twig blocks, someone has to use them on a real site.

-### When
+### WHEN will developers start using "blocks"?

 Heavy use of the 'extends' concept in Twig will start when developers start building Drupal 8 sites and adding site-specific themes.
+Scott Reeves pointed out to me that Jen Lampton's experimental Twig base theme for Drupal 8 [used this concept already](https://github.com/jenlampton/twiggy/blob/master/templates/node.html.twig#L98).

+### WHAT is next?

+Drupal developers will bikeshed extensively on a rubric for when a block (or is it a codeblock?) should be completely empty in the parent template as I did with my `header_fields` block and Jen did with her `infobar` block.
+When should the parent template's block contain something as I did with my `content` block?
+Should these blocks be named with an underscore like `header_fields` or without like `infobar`?
+Is it too confusing for Drupal to add another concept for "overriding" a template?
+I have no "right" answers yet.
+I want to use this tool for real first.